 While most of these 12 Antelope Canyon tours are for advanced hikers, Secret Canyon and Canyon X are quite doable.
 And much less busy than Upper and Lower Canyon.

-Compared to Upper and Lower Canyon, both Secret Canyon and Canyon X have many of the same stunning features: Towering reddish-orange sandstone walls, swirling in bewildering patterns.
+Compared to Upper and Lower Canyon, both Secret Canyon and Canyon X have many similar features: Towering reddish-orange sandstone walls, swirling in bewildering patterns.
 Canyon X even has the iconic sunbeam of the ever-popular Upper Antelope Canyon.

 So … how do these four Antelope Canyon hikes compare?
 Are they really as great as Upper or Lower Canyon?
 Let’s take a look!

 - TABLE COMPARISON: Which Antelope Canyon Hike Is Best?